Table of Contents

 We then make a GET request to https://essevm347.es.eurostep.com/api/space/InControl/informationfilter in order to get the default Information Filter for the current user within the InControl space.

-// Get information filter for space
+// Set information filter header

 Information Filter payload example: